Sometimes, the database schema generated by NServiceBus.

 Use the Loquacious mapping by code API

 NHibernate Loquacious API is a native mapping for NHibernate that is provided via code.
-Just like FluentNhibernate, the mapping is declared in code, but it uses a different syntax more closely aligned to NHibernate's xml schema.
-NHibernate Loquacious can help create a type-safe configuration, and it can also create custom mappings.
-The benefit of using NHibernate Loquacious is that this API is already available via the NHibernate package so it requires no additional downloads.
+Like FluentNhibernate, the mapping is declared in code, but it uses a different syntax that is more closely aligned to NHibernate's xml schema.
+NHibernate Loquacious can help create type-safe configurations and custom mappings.
+The benefit of using NHibernate Loquacious is that this API is already available via the NHibernate package, requiring no additional downloads.

 To use it: